George Lewith Prize for General Practice

 RATIONALE BEHIND THE AWARD

-Health Education England and the Medical Schools Council recently published ‘By choice – not by chance’ as a mechanism to identify and address some of the issues impacting on recruiting medical students to careers in general practice.
+Health Education England and the Medical Schools Council published ‘By choice – not by chance’ in 2016,as a mechanism to identify and address some of the issues impacting on recruiting medical students to careers in general practice.
 The report highlights several important issues, including the need for greater collaboration to raise the academic profile of general practice.

 A common perception amongst students is that general practice does not offer an academic career pathway and that if you aspire to do research, a hospital specialty is the default position.
 To be successful academic primary care needs to recruit and retain the brightest medical students, providing opportunities for involvement in research at all stages of their careers.
 The Integrated Academic Clinical Training pathway is now well established although the number of fellowships ring-fenced for general practice are small and the scheme is not well known about.